Adapted from the forthcoming book

 Taking It to The Street

 On their own, most companies have a limit to their greed; they will be satisfied with a banner sales year or a string of good quarters, or maintenance of a hold on their market share.
 The number of companies that exist “on their own,” however, is small and, among the megalithic conglomerates, consortiums and amalgamations, effectively zero.
-These companies have all usual internal desires to extract endless wealth from as many marks as they can… but the real fire in their pants comes from the desire—which is a polite way to say need or requirement—to please those who demand ever-rising value and consistent returns from their operation.
+The component companies of these behemoths have all usual internal desires to extract endless wealth from as many marks as they can… but the real fire in their pants comes from the desire—which is a polite way to say need or requirement—to please those who demand ever-rising value and consistent returns from their operation.

-Companies that answer to holding company boards and stockholders participate in a meta level of consumerism, where ownership shares are bought and held with the expectation of perpetual value.
+Companies that answer to holding company boards and stockholders participate in a meta level of consumerism, where ownership shares are bought and held with the expectation of perpetual returns.
 Many if not most stockholders don’t really care what the company does or how it does it, as long as the stock price stays high and continues to add value, and dividends keep being declared to distribute its profits.
 Holding companies and conglomerate boards are not much different; the junior company’s financial sheet is all they care about.
 Ethical considerations rarely enter into portfolio selections and corporate management at this level; it’s all about ROI, PER and dividends.

-It is not too extreme to say that the economic woes of the U.S., the Western world and the globe all stem from the madly out of control cycle of consumerism.
+So: it is not too extreme to say that the economic woes of the U.S., the Western world and the globe all stem from the madly out of control cycle of consumerism.
 Not too extreme at all—it should be easy to see that the frantic flow of consumer goods from one place to another, from one nation to another, coupled with the economic loads of affording those goods, is the problem.

 It is time for us to rebel against this yoke that makes our seemingly free lives into invisible slavery.
 It is time to reject an economic model that assumes individuals are merely engines of consumption.
 It is time to silence those who incessantly exhort us to jump off the ledge of financial security.
 It is time for us to become a militia opposing our senseless processing for profit, especially when the real profit level is at a level disconnected from the world of the products and services themselves.